← All posts

 Cooling the Cloud: The Water-Intensive Process

 Imagine a chilled glass of water on a scorching summer day.
 As the heat from the air meets the cold surface of the glass, condensation forms.
 This is the same principle that data centers use to cool their equipment with water.
-Various types of cooling equipment, such as chillers and cooling towers, are used to recirculate water, helping to maintain a safe operating temperature for the data center’s essential IT equipment.
+Various types of cooling equipment, such as chillers and cooling towers, recirculate water, helping to maintain a safe operating temperature for the data center's essential IT equipment.

 Transparency and Consumption: A Closer Look at Tech Giants